sillevl/course-software-engineering/POODR/designing_classes_with_a_single_response.md

 # -> 4.72727272727273
 ```

+Both classes have a single responsibility.
+The code is not perfect, but in some ways it achieves a higher standard: it is _good enough_.

 ## Summary

 The path to changeable and maintainable object-oriented software begins with classes with a single responsibility.
 Classes that do one thing _isolate_ that thing from the rest of the application.
 This allows for change without consequence and reuse without duplication.